 Carl Palmer's ELP Legacy

 If you purchase tickets, your name will be on a list at the door and you will receive a wrist band.
 Seats are general admission but the theater is intimate with no bad seats in the house.
+There will be tix available at the door while they last beginning at 6:30

 Carl Palmer is a drummer’s drummer.
 A consummate professional, a brilliant technician and a dynamic showman, he has thrilled listeners and audiences alike for nearly four decades with some of music’s most memorable bands including Atomic Rooster, The Crazy World Of Arthur Brown, Asia and Emerson, Lake & Palmer.